“Oh my Gawd, it’s like an oven out here!” This is a not-uncommon refrain heard in Sacramento in summer. Well, if life gives you an oven, use it.

 The leathery tomatoes are perfect preserved underneath olive oil.
 They are a good antipasto all by themselves.
 The crispy ones can be tossed into soups or even powdered; powdered tomato makes a cool addition to a pasta dough.

-Is there another way to dry tomatoes?
+Is there another method for drying tomatoes?
 You bet.
 In fact, I just learned a new one in, of all things, a book that focuses on grilled meat.
 I received a review copy of Peter Kaminsky and Francis Mallmann’s Seven Fires: Grilling the Argentine Way, and while perusing it I noticed an unusual method for drying tomatoes: Slicing them very thin and drying them on Silpats, which you bakers know as the ultimate non-stick mat.

 This method requires neither vinegar nor salt, although I like a little salt tossed on for flavor.
 You do need a Silpat — otherwise good luck getting the dried slice off your cookie sheet — and a very sharp knife.